banderson623/banderson623.github.com/_posts/2015-09-06-question-about-teachers.md

 Since our kids started school in the district, I've enjoyed talking with our teachers and administrators.
 These conversations normally occur in the classroom, summer grill outs and youth sports fields.
 These have been more frequent, after we've moved to the city of Gilbert.

-If I win a seat on the school board, **I plan on spending one day a month in the schools**.
-I think I'd rotate through a different building each month.
-I plan on scheduling time with individual teachers and to be in the classrooms and teacher break rooms.
+If I win a seat on the school board, **I plan on spending one extended lunch hour per week in the schools**.
+Every month I could hear from the teachers in each building.
+In addition to that, I would like to schedule time with individual teachers when it works for them.
 I want to hear the teachers' ideas, concerns and needs.
 I will try to make time for every teacher who would like to share ideas with me.

 We have great associates and teachers who have committed themselves to teaching here in our district — what is their perspective?
 I want to know how the school board can understand their views, listen to their ideas, and partner with them to continue facilitate great education.